Guide

 , y

-CRS. geopandas
+projected CRS. geopandas

 data points should likewise be in a projected CRS and the CRS should match that used by the node attributes.